The Mission (1986 film): Historical basis

 The Mission is based on events surrounding the Treaty of Madrid in 1750, in which Spain ceded part of Jesuit Paraguay to Portugal.
-A significant subtext is the impending suppression of the Jesuits, of which Father Gabriel is warned by the film's narrator, Cardinal Altamirano, who is a Jesuit.
+A significant subtext is the impending suppression of the Jesuits, of which Father Gabriel, who is a Jesuit, is warned by the film's narrator, Cardinal Altamirano.
 Altamirano, speaking in hindsight in 1758, corresponds to the actual Andalusian Jesuit Father Luis Altamirano, who was sent by Jesuit Superior General Ignacio Visconti to Paraguay in 1752 to transfer territory from Spain to Portugal.
 He oversaw the transfer of seven missions south and east of the Río Uruguay that had been settled by Guaraní and Jesuits in the 17th century.
 As compensation, Spain promised each mission 4,000 pesos—fewer than 1 peso for each of the approximately 30,000 Guaraní of the seven missions—while the cultivated lands, livestock and buildings were estimated to be worth 7–16 million pesos.

 The film's climax is the Guaraní War of 1754–1756, during which historical Guaraní defended their homes against Spanish-Portuguese forces that were implementing the Treaty of Madrid.
 For the film, a re-creation was made of one of the seven missions, São Miguel das Missões.

 Father Gabriel's character is loosely based on the life of Paraguayan saint and Jesuit Roque González de Santa Cruz.
 The story is taken from the book The Lost Cities of Paraguay by Father C. J. McNaspy, S.J., who was also a consultant on the film.

 The waterfall setting of the film suggests the combination of these events with the story of older missions, founded between 1610 and 1630 on the Paranapanema River above the Guaíra Falls, from which Paulista slave raids forced Guaraní and Jesuits to flee in 1631.
 The battle at the end of the film evokes the eight-day Battle of Mbororé in 1641, a battle fought on land, as well as in boats on rivers, in which the Jesuit-organised, firearm-equipped Guaraní forces stopped the Paulista raiders.